Noor Veenhoven of Project Cece tells us about the website which combines the supply of all ethical brands and shops in one place.

 Your final thoughts?

 Noor Veenhoven: The COVID-19 crisis has hit the fashion industry unbelievably hard, but we’ve also seen that more people started to care about sustainable and fair clothing.
-We think that even though the crisis is absolutely horrible, it might also be the starting point for more ethical shopping behaviour.
+We think that even though the crisis is absolutely horrible, it might also be the starting point for more ethical shopping behavior.